MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 Depending on your system, you may need to run the commands with `sudo`
 {% endhint %}

+## Snap Package

+A pre-Alpha Snap package is available, with the aim to provide a simple and secure means of installing Mycroft on a broad range of Linux distributions.

+The Snap package currently has a number of major usability bugs that need to be addressed before it will be promoted to an installable channel.
+For now we recommend the git clone method above, but we welcome any help in improving Mycroft as a Snap:

+{% page-ref page="snap.md" %}

 ## Troubleshooting

 {% page-ref page="../troubleshooting/" %}